Javascript Menu by Deluxe-Menu.com

 Kline, John (1797-1864)

 “My highest conception of patriotism is found in the man who loves the Lord his God with all his heart and his neighbor as himself.
-Out of these affections spring the subordinate love for one's country; love truly virtuous for one's companion and children, relatives, and friends; and in its most comprehensive sense, takes in the whole human family.
-Were this love universal, the word patriotism, in its specific sense, meaning such a love for one's country as makes its possessors ready and willing to take up arms in its defense, might be appropriately expunged from every national vocabulary.
+Out of these affections spring the subordinate love for ones country; love truly virtuous for ones companion and children, relatives, and friends; and in its most comprehensive sense, takes in the whole human family.
+Were this love universal, the word patriotism, in its specific sense, meaning such a love for one's country as makes its possessors ready and willing to take up arms in its defense, might be appropriately expunged from every national vocabulary.”

 Brethren Encyclopedia, Vol. II, p.
-702
+702.

 Kulp Bible College

 A Nigerian school of ministry created by the Church of the Brethren in 1960.
-The school is named after it's Brethren missionary co-founder Harold Stover Kulp.
+The school is named after its Brethren missionary co-founder Harold Stover Kulp.
 On March 17, 1923, Kulp and Albert Helser, along with thirty-three Nigerians, conducted the first Brethren open air worship service in Nigeria, under a spreading tamarind tree near the village of Garkida.